EpicOrange/riichi_advanced/documentation/mahjongscript.md

 - [**Actions**](#actions): function calls or `do`-blocks containing actions
 - [**Sigils**](#sigils): set specifications, match specifications

-The entirety of a MahjongScript file is a list of top-level commands that use these data in some way.
+The entirety of a MahjongScript file is a list of toplevel commands that use these data in some way.
 [A list of commands is provided at the bottom](#all-commands).

 ## JSON